 Ray spoke to MyDomaine about the ways in which people over 40 can see success with online dating by describing what should and shouldn't be done when swiping through various sites.
 By using her tips, including her suggestions for the dating sites to try, Ray is confident that anyone over 40 can find love online.
 All you have to do is get started.

 What are some things those new to online dating in the over-40 demographic should know going in?

 "If you're an older single person considering online dating, it's important you know there are both good and bad people dating online," she says.
 "Older singles dating online might experience disappointment and be overwhelmed if they are expecting to meet a great partner too quickly and too easily.
 They need to be open to rejection and staying positive even when things don't work out the way they want them to."

 "And many singles in this age range are dating after a divorce or a long-term relationship," Ray continues.
 "Before they begin dating seriously, it's important that they've dealt with the pain associated with the breakdown of that previous relationship.
 It can be more challenging to date when you're not emotionally ready to let someone into your life as a romantic partner."

 What should someone have in their dating profile to create the best chance of meeting someone in real life?

 A fun and interesting profile photo.
-"It's important that you stand out," she says.
-"Don't mislead your potential date with an old photo of yourself."
+"It's important that you stand out," she says, but "don't mislead your potential date with an old photo of yourself."

-A list of at least three important questions or qualifiers they'd like to know about the person they are interested in before meeting in real life.
+A list of at least three important questions or qualifiers.

 "For instance, maybe you don't want to meet someone who still has obligations to young children or is in the middle of a separation," Ray notes.